-David Adjmi was called "virtuosic" by the New York Times, and he was named one of the Top Ten in Culture by The New Yorker in 2012.
-His play, The Stumble, is a commission for Lincoln Center Theatre, and Stereophonic (music by Arcade Fire’s Will Butler) is a co-commission for Second Stage Theatre and the Mark Taper Forum.
-His newest play, The Blind King, was developed at the Sundance Theatre Lab in 2019.
+David Adjmi was called "virtuosic" by the New York Times, "dazzling" by the NY Observer, and he was named one of the Top Ten in Culture by The New Yorker.
+His play, The Stumble, is a commission for Lincoln Center Theatre, and The Blind King (Parts I and II) was developed at the Sundance Theatre Lab, and is currently in development at The Public.
+Stereophonic (music by Arcade Fire’s Will Butler), a co-commission for Second Stage Theatre and the Mark Taper Forum, will premiere at Playwrights Horizons in October, 2023.

 Marie Antoinette received a critically acclaimed world premiere co-production with A.R.T. and Yale Rep. The play won 3 Connecticut Critics Circle Awards including Best Play.
 Marie Antoinette received a New York premiere at Soho Rep and was produced at Steppenwolf, Woolly Mammoth and other theaters in the U.S. and Europe.
 3C received its world premiere at Rattlestick Playwrights Theater in June 2012, and was dubbed "revelatory" by the New York Times and “the most divisive and controversial play of the season” by the New York Post.
 3C was selected as one of the top ten plays of 2012 by the Post, Time Out and the Advocate.
 Elective Affinities premiered at the Royal Shakespeare Company, and received a sold out U.S. premiere at Soho Rep starring Zoe Caldwell (Top 10 of the year in Time Out New York, New Yorker.)